A Conceptual Framework for Externally-influenced Agents: An Assisted Reinforcement Learning Review: Introduction

-In this article, we present a conceptual framework and a taxonomy to be used to describe the practice of using external information as well as a review of state-of-the-art ARL methods.
+To date, many methods using external information have been proposed aiming to speed up the learning process for an autonomous agent~\citep{arzate2020survey, lin2020review, dasilva2020agents, zhuang2020comprehensive}.
+Usually, they have been organized according to the technique employed, e.g., heuristic, interactive, or transfer learning, among others.
+Nevertheless, there is an important lack of understanding of how these techniques are related and what characteristics they share.
+Therefore, in this review, we present a conceptual framework and a taxonomy to be used to describe the practice of using external information.
 A standardised ARL taxonomy will foster collaboration between different RL communities, improve comparability, allow a precise description of new approaches, and assist in identifying and addressing key questions for further research.
-The conceptual framework presented in this article, and the definition of external information on which it is based, are used to distinguish methods that employ external information from techniques such as traditional auto-nomous RL, state adaptation, dynamic programming, and fully supervised methods.

-This article is organised as follows: Section \ref{sec:arl_framework} presents the conceptual framework for ARL as a method for formalising and describing ARL techniques.
-Section \ref{sec:arl_taxonomy} defines a detailed taxonomy for ARL approaches, discussing the similarities between existing methods and ideas about the importance of providing a shared framework for representing and developing ARL.
-Section \ref{sec:arl_examples} frames current research in our proposed ARL taxonomy.
-This section aims to provide context and examples for the use of the framework for the collaboration and comparison of ARL techniques.
-Finally, Section \ref{sec:future_work} discusses the limitations of current state-of-the-art ARL methods, as well as provides goal-oriented discussion about some open questions and challenges to consider as future research directions.